DataChangers/Practical-Introduction-To-Data-Analysis/README.md

 ## NOTE: This course has been retired, but please feel free to take the labs as exercises.
 Instead of taking this retired course, there is another option:

 * Become a Microsoft Certified Professional by taking the [DA-100 Analyzing Data with Microsoft Power BI exam](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/).
-The online courses to prepare you for this exam can be found on [Microsoft Learn](https://docs.microsoft.com/en-us/users/mariandragt-datachangers/collections/e4mkud3mm4r455)
+The online courses to prepare you for this exam can be found on Microsoft Learn.
+To facilitate you, I created a [Microsoft Learn collection for the DA-100 exam](https://docs.microsoft.com/en-us/users/mariandragt-datachangers/collections/e4mkud3mm4r455).
+You can also use the corresponding [GitHub DA-100 repo](https://github.com/MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI) for this course.

 Welcome to the Github Repo of the "A Practical Introduction to Data Analysis for Absolute Beginners" course!